Home >> Doing Business in Taiwan >> Human Resource, Pension, and Housing in Taiwan

 Labor Insurance and Retirement Benefits Programs

-All employers in Taiwan are mandatory to insured all their employees participated in 1.
-National Health Insurance Program, 2.
+1. National Health Insurance Program, 2.
 Labor Insurance Program and 3.
 Retirement Benefits (Labor Pension).

-1. National Health premium ratio for employees of private companies is currently: Employer 60% Employee 30% Government 10% and the latest rate is currently fixed at 4.69% of the insured monthly salary.
+Ratio for employees of private companies is currently: Employer 60% Employee 30% Government 10% and the latest rate is currently fixed at 4.69% of the insured monthly salary.

 The formulas used to calculate National Health premium are as follows: